zzheng07/bot121/lec02_plant_cell_and_tissues.md

 ##### Vacuole
 + Membrane enclosed fluid filled space
-+ Can occupy a large vaolume of the cell (up to 90% in a mature cell)
++ Can occupy a large volume of the cell (up to 90% in a mature cell)
 + Functions:
-  1. Helps maintan cell pressure
+  1. Helps maintain cell pressure
   2. Storage and breakdown of celluar waste products
   3. Location of water soluble dyes called anthocyanins (purple and red color)